leandertolksdorf/1001-tracklists-api/README.md

 This project is aimed at enabling easy access to the 1001tracklists database via Python.

-The scraping is done by [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).
+The scraping is done with [BeautifulSoup](https://pypi.org/project/beautifulsoup4/).

 Everyone is welcome to contribute!